 Purple tea is a new category of tea!
 Produced from the camellia sinensis tea plant, and is a cousin to black, green, white, and oolong teas and represents a unique, newly discovered variety of tea.

-Purple leafed tea plants were found growing wild in the Assam region of India and later taken to Kenya.
-For over 25 years, the Tea Research Foundation of Kenya worked to create a cultivar of this wild purple tea plant which would be ideal for commercial tea production.
-Kenya, the third largest producer of commercial tea after China and India, now leads as the largest producer of Purple tea.
-It thrives when grown at elevations over 6,000 feet along the equator, where it receives 12 hours a day of sunlight year round.
+Purple leafed tea plants were found growing wild in the Assam region of India, and were later taken to Kenya, where the Tea Research Foundation of Kenya worked to create a cultivar of this wild plant which would be ideal for commercial tea production.
+The third largest producer of commercial tea after China and India, Kenya now leads as the largest producer of purple tea.
+This unique tea thrives when grown at high elevations along the equator, where it receives twelve hours of sunlight a day year round.

 Although purple leaf tea has not been on the market long, its popularity is growing as more people find out about the unique history, flavor profile, and health benefits of the tea.
 Since this tea has become commercially available, more and more tea distributors and venues are carrying it.

 The flavor is most similar to oolong – lighter than black tea and without the fresh grassy flavor of green tea.
 It is also very low in caffeine, somewhere in between green and white teas, making it a great choice for those looking for all the benefits of tea in a less-caffeinated cup.

 Purple tea is rich in a type of antioxidant called anthocyanins, which are thought to help protect against cancer and neurodegenerative diseases by reducing free radicals.
 Anthocyanins give certain fruits and vegetables, such as blueberries, blackberries, purple grapes, and eggplants, their rich blue, purple or dark red color.
 In general, purple leaf tea has been found to have almost twice the antioxidants of other teas, making it a great choice for those looking to include healthy foods and drinks in their daily routine!